ThatsKai/NeoHandler/README.md

 if you use lite handler for bukkit (only for handle grimac alerts) GrimAC plugin is required.

-if you want aclogs feature, you have to setup database.
+if you want aclogs feature, you have to setup the database.